People of all ages are drowning in debt. Here’s how to teach kids about money before it’s too late.

 As you teach your child about their bank account, point out the interest they are earning.
 Explain that the more they have in the bank account, the more interest they earn.
 Unfortunately, interest rates are so low currently that the best you’ll be able to find is 1%, so the interest earned isn’t going to be a very exciting amount.
 Nonetheless, it gets them thinking about the concept.

-This may sound crazy, but I’m convinced you should also teach children about investments.
+This might sound like a crazy idea, but I feel children should learn about investments.
 A great place to start is with US savings bonds or with CDs from your bank.
 These will yield a little more than a savings account and don’t fluctuate in value like many other investments.
 US savings bonds also grow tax-free.
 Again, explain that their investment is earning them money just for being there.

 The Stock Market?!?!

 Do tread carefully here- you can get burned in the stock market if you don’t treat it with respect.
 Start small.
 Explain that they should only invest money that they don’t plan on touching for a decade or more.
 Explain that the value of their investment will fluctuate.
 At times their account balance may be lower than the total amount they’ve invested.
 This can be disconcerting, but explain that dips in the stock market happen (sometimes huge, multi-year, dips), but that their investment will rebound as long as they don’t pull their money out.
-This is why it’s a bad idea to obsessively check your investment balance- the current balance is irrelevant as long as you’re in for the long haul.
+It’s a bad idea to check your investment balance obsessively.
+The current balance is irrelevant as long as you’re in for the long haul.

 Why, Why, Why, Why, Why???